 We are an integral member of a family of medical companies including Rocky Mountain Diabetes Center , Express Lab, and Rocky Mountain Pharmacy.
 As part of Rocky Mountain Diabetes Center, clinical research has been a big part of our practice for more than 20 years.
 We have collaborated with most of the major pharmaceutical companies in bringing to market new treatments and medications for diabetes.

-Rocky Mountain Diabetes Center has 3 current physicians with extensive training and experience in overseeing subjects in clinical trials.
+Rocky Mountain Diabetes Center currently has four physicians with extensive training and experience in overseeing subjects in clinical trials.
 Dr. John Liljenquist (emeritus) paved the way with these trials for over 30 years and has overseen hundreds of studies.

 Drs.
 Carl Vance and Dave Liljenquist are continuing extensive research involvement having participated in clinical trials for over a decade.
-Dr. Joshua Smith is also contributing to clinical trial specifically targeting pediatric studies.
+Dr. Joshua Smith is also contributing to clinical trials specifically targeting pediatric studies.

 Clinical Research Types